Value Added Tax

 - Late registration – €85 for every month of delay

-- Late payment of VAT – 10% of the amount due plus 5% p.a. interest
+- Late payment of VAT – 10% plus interest at the annual Unified Public Interest Rate

 - Late de-registration – €85